You've picked your breed and you want a puppy. Here are the steps, in order: from finding a good breeder to your first weeks at home.

 The first week is overwhelming for the puppy.
 Everything is new: the smells, the sounds, the people.
 Don't expect a relaxed dog straight away.

-Crying nights are normal.
+Crying at night is normal.
 The puppy misses its littermates and mother.
-A ticking clock next to the crate (mimicking the mother's heartbeat) or a worn item of clothing from the breeder can help.
+A ticking clock next to the crate or a worn item of clothing from the breeder can help.

 Introduce one thing at a time.
 No busy visits or long outings in the first days.
 Let the puppy discover its new home at its own pace.